-Check your medication: Some medications aren’t safe to use during pregnancy including over the counter medicines and those prescribed by your doctor.
+Check your medication: Some medications aren’t safe to use during pregnancy including over-the-counter medicines and those prescribed by your doctor.
 Speak to your pharmacist or your GP as soon as possible.

 When will my cravings start?

-Each woman’s symptoms of pregnancy is different and not all will experience cravings.
+Each woman’s symptoms of pregnancy are different and not all will experience cravings.
 They can begin at any time during your pregnancy and can include a wide range of foods.
 If you start craving strange things like coal or dirt, speak to your doctor.